mosip/documentation/docs/id-repository.md

 ![](_images/identity-service.png)

-Below is the entity relationship diagram illustrated for Identity service.
+Above is the entity relationship diagram illustrated for Identity service.
 *NOTE:* The numbers do not signify sequence of operations or control flow.
 Arrows indicate the data flow.

 1. [Key Manager](keymanager.md) encrypts/decrypts data.